1984 Canadian federal election: Other parties

-The party lost 92 percent of its vote from 1980 and dropped from fourth place to ninth in the popular vote.
+The party lost 92 per cent of its vote from 1980 and dropped from fourth place to ninth in the popular vote.
 None of its candidates came remotely close to being elected; its lone candidate in its former Quebec stronghold finished last.
 For all intents and purposes, this was the end of Social Credit as a viable national party.
 It would make a desultory final appearance in 1988 before collapsing altogether in 1993.

 The satirical Rhinoceros Party, despite a slight drop in their popular vote tally from the previous election, recorded its highest-ever finish at a general election, finishing as the fourth-largest party.
 Of the minor parties, only the Parti nationaliste du Québec and the Confederation of Regions Party of Canada managed to record more votes per candidate than the Rhinos, and even then only by small margins.

 The Parti nationaliste du Québec, a successor to the previous Quebec-nationalist Union populaire party, ran for the first (and, ultimately, only) time in this election.
 Despite getting nearly six times the votes that their predecessors did in 1980, and finishing fifth in the popular vote, like the Socreds they proved unable to compete with the Progressive Conservatives, and failed to win any seats.
 The party would eventually collapse in 1987, though several of its members, along with dissident Tories and Liberals, would go on to found the more successful Bloc Québécois.

 The Confederation of Regions Party of Canada, formed mostly by disaffected former Socreds, were another party who debuted in this election.
 While they placed sixth in the popular vote and attracted a little over quadruple the vote of their forerunners, they still failed to seriously challenge for any seats.
 Much like the Socreds, they too disappeared from the national scene after 1988, though they continued on a regional level for several years afterwards.